-Ducking and weaving is great boxing technique to keep yourself out of the way of your opponent's strikes and maybe get a few of your own.
+Ducking and weaving is a great boxing technique to keep yourself out of the way of your opponent’s strikes and maybe get a few of your own.

 Staring again with your boxing stance, keep your hands in front of your face, feet shoulder-width apart, and knees bent.
 Use the balls of your feet to keep your balance and move quickly and smoothly.

 Another important boxing technique is being able to perform a cross jab.
 Being able to use both hands to take on your opponent means you can strike from any angle and even take them by surprise.

 From your boxing stance, twist on your back foot, turning your torso towards your opponent, making sure the front foot stays where it is.
 As you move your arm to punch, twist it so that your knuckles are up and palm facing down.